-palliative care training programme recognised that a family doctor or an oncologist does not need to be an expert in all aspects of palliative care at the skilled level, for example effective clinical competence, rather even familiar level, that is lowest level of required competence; Shipman.
-This refers to familiarity with core concepts to the level of being able to adequately evaluate the patient, initiate basic therapy, and communicate with clinical the completion of training, one should be familiar with evaluation and management of psychological and existential symptoms of cancer, inter-disciplinary care of patients with advanced cancer, palliative care research principles, ethical issues in the management of patients with cancer and strategies to identify and prevent burnout (Cherny & Catane, 2010; ESMO, 2003).;
+The ESMO palliative care training programme recognised that a family doctor or an oncologist does not need to be an expert in all aspects of palliative care at the skilled level, for example effective clinical competence or specialist palliative care level, rather even familiar level, that is the lowest level of required competence or generalist palliative care level (Clare et al., 2012; Shipman et al., 2008).
+This refers to familiarity with core concepts to the level of being able to adequately evaluate the patient, initiate basic therapy, and communicate with clinical experts.
+At the completion of training, one should be familiar with evaluation and management of psychological and existential symptoms of cancer, inter-disciplinary care of patients with advanced cancer, palliative care research principles, ethical issues in the management of patients with cancer and strategies to identify and prevent burnout (Cherny & Catane, 2010; ESMO, 2003).
+In addition, good collaboration between generalist and specialist palliative care services can offer opportunities for education and clarify the roles and responsibilities of each service (Clare et al., 2012; Shipman et al., 2008).

 1.4 Palliative care education for family doctors: a need